jgosmann/dmarc-metrics-exporter/README.rst

 Hints
 -----
-You should not use your normal email and password credentials for the dmarc metrics exporter.
+You should not use your normal email and password credentials for the dmarc-metrics-exporter.
 If you are not able to create a dedicated service account email account, you should use an app password.

 If you are using Microsoft O365 / exchange online, you can create that for your account here: https://account.activedirectory.windowsazure.com/AppPasswords.aspx.
 You have to use your normal email address and a specific password.
 You can revoke the password at any time which creates an extra layer of security.